joshkurz/thewoodstocklocksmith.com/_posts/2019-01-26-guide-to-forking-pixyll.md

 **Commercial**:

-If you are a commercial property in Woodstock, you could benefit from some of our commercial locksmith services.
+If you are a commercial property in {{site.location}}, you could benefit from some of our commercial locksmith services.

 - Commercial building lockouts
 - Install new locks on doors or repair old ones